Global route / Trans-Pacific

 North Pacific can be overcast.
 Korean approach can be hazy in summer.

-What is the best side of plane for Los Angeles to Seoul?
+What is the best side for Los Angeles to Seoul?